 Da Vinci® Urologic Procedures

-Pelvic Reconstructive Surgery in The Woodlands, TX
+Kidney Blockage Surgery in The Woodlands, TX

 Dr. Miguel Mercado has achieved accreditation as a Center of Excellence in Robotic Surgery (COERS).
 This accreditation demonstrates an exemplary commitment to quality improvement and patient safety.
 If you're in need of kidney blockage surgery in the Houston area, contact our office today to schedule a consultation and see if the minimally-invasive route is right for you.
 We have offices in Tomball and The Woodlands.

 Kidney Blockage Surgery